SAP/luigi/docs/content-guidelines.md

 ## Links

 If the link is within the same folder on GitHub, use only the relative path.
-For all other links, including external links, use the absolute path (which starts with https://...).
+For all other links, including external links, use the absolute path, starting with `https://`.

 To link to a section within a document, use the title of that section as an anchor.
 For example: